Brad Wing: College career

 As a redshirt freshman, Wing averaged 43.0 yards per punt in 42 punts with a long of 73 yards through 12 games.
 That same year, he landed 20 punts inside the opponent's 20-yard line.
 In top-ranked LSU's 9–6 overtime win at Alabama in the 2011 season, Wing kicked a 73-yard punt, hitting a camera wire, forcing overtime.
 Wing gained notoriety during a game against the Florida Gators by stretching his arms out during a fake punt play on his way to a 52-yard touchdown.
 Due to a new rule taking effect that season, Wing was flagged for taunting, and the touchdown was nullified.
 Going into the BCS National Championship Game against Alabama, opponents had attempted to return Wing's punts only 17 times for a total of 6 yards.
 During 2011 and 2012, Wing averaged 44.6 yards per punt, which is the highest in school history for a player with at least 100 punts.
 Wing was suspended from the 2012 Chick-fil-A Bowl for an "undisclosed violation of team rules."
 However, in a podcast episode, Wing disclosed that he was asked to leave LSU for failing drug tests.
 The school did not state this publicly and instead cited "academic misconduct" and "violation of team rules" for Wing's leaving.

-On 4 January 2013, Wing announced that he would enter the 2013 NFL Draft.
+On 4 January 2013, Wing announced that he would enter the 2013 NFL draft.

 Professional career

 Philadelphia Eagles

-After Wing went undrafted in the 2013 NFL Draft, the Philadelphia Eagles signed him to compete with fellow former LSU punter Donnie Jones in training camp.
+After Wing went undrafted in the 2013 NFL draft, the Philadelphia Eagles signed him to compete with fellow former LSU punter Donnie Jones in training camp.
+He was waived on 25 August 2014.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 In 2014, Wing signed a contract with the Pittsburgh Steelers to serve as the punter and holder for field goals and PATs.
 In the fourth quarter of a game against the Tampa Bay Buccaneers, his punt went only 29 yards, giving the ball to the Buccaneers at the Steelers' 46-yard line with 40 seconds to go.
 The Buccaneers scored the game-winning touchdown a few plays later.

 In a game against the Baltimore Ravens on 2 November 2014, following a botched snap on the extra point for which Wing was the holder, he completed a pass to Matt Spaeth for a two-point conversion, and thus became the first Australian player in NFL history to score from a pass.